Infosecurity-LLC/puppet-module-cortex/README.md

 ### Cortex configuration file

-The template for Cortex configuration file is present in [templates/application.erb](templates/application.erb).
+The template for Cortex configuration file is present in [templates/application.erb](templates/application.erb), you can change it own template.
 The configurable parameters are listed below:

 * `play_secret_key`:  Play framework secret key [required]
 * `port`: Port where Cortex instance should be started (default: `9001`)